Uninen/docker-images/README.md

 - Latest `pip`, `uv` or `pip-tools`, PostgreSQL 17 client and essential system packages preinstalled
 - Non-root `duser` user added (home at `/home/duser/`)
 - Python-related environment variables and paths set
-- Based on Debian 12 (bookworm) base image
+- Based on Debian 13 (trixie) base image

 See package lists at [sripts/](scripts/) for details of the actual preinstalled packages.